BroadbandForum/obbaa/README.md

     the type of access node.

--   includes the basic framework for support NETCONF notifications needed in future releases of OB-BAA
+-   includes the basic framework for support NETCONF notifications needed in future releases of OB-BAA.

 In addition to the new functionality, the OB-BAA distribution can be download as a docker directly from the [Broadband Forum\'s public docker